Pylons-tech/pylons_sdk/DEVELOPER_DOC.md

 ```

 - `log2` function
-Usecase: get log 2 value from parameter.
+Usecase: get log 2 value from one parameter.
-Prameter can be integer or double type.
+The parameter can be integer or double type.
 Example:
 ```
 log2(1024) //result: 10